Common weak spots in institutional data quality ahead of CECL

 “What we see at a lot of banks is that the information is being kept in different places and in different ways,” he says.
 Asking 10 different people for a fact and getting 10 different answers creates a “special hell” for anyone trying to make preparations.
 As a result, Moore says, “Having an idea of where the data is, exactly what the data is and what can be relied on is an important exercise — not just for a compliance or accounting measurement, but so you can provide that same unified view to your customers.”

 The quality and accuracy of data is especially important when measuring expected credit losses.
 “It’s not good enough to look up something on your data warehouse and compare it to your core,” Moore says.
 “Compare the data in the core to the underlying business reality.
 So you might identify a field where the debt service coverage ratio is housed, but then you have to know how often that data is updated: Does the DSCR at origination match the credit review, and does it reflect reality?”

 Many loan-level attributes captured by institutions are intended to be representative of real-time data, but institutions need to verify whether that is the case.
 “You may decide to do a segmentation analysis based on the DSCR,” Moore says.
 “What you don’t want is for DSCR data for half of the loans to be recorded at origination and for half to be based on loans that have migrated through various loan classifications – and for you not to know this.”

 “Your data is only as good as your understanding of its strengths and its limitations,” he says.

-To identify common weak spots in institutional data that affect banks’ ability to implement CECL effectively, Sageworks analysts examined client data stored in the Sageworks system.
+To identify common weak spots in institutional data that affect banks’ ability to implement CECL effectively, Abrigo analysts examined client data stored in the Abrigo system.
 The good news is that across the sample, the data quality was generally good for many data fields linked to origination (fields such as the original amount of the loan and the origination date).